RosaBld/JS-DOM/README.md

    > - Add a `keyup` listener on the second input (the number input), so that if the age is below 18 the content of the section `a-hard-truth` remains hidden, otherwise show them this hard to swallow fact.
    > - Well this is a common one.
 Add a `keyup` listener on both fields and show a visual hint (for instance turn the field red) if the password is too short (less than 6 characters) or if the password and its confirmation do not match.
    > - Finally, use a `change` listener on the `<select>` field to toggle a dark mode on the whole page.
 For ease of use, we'll say that the dark mode is just turning the background black and the text white.

+9. Time Out and Intervals:

+   > Exercise 1
+   >
+   > Write a function that mimics the behaviour of a typewriter.
+   >
+   > Using `setInterval` display the word `Keller` one character at a time (one letter per second).
+Once the word is written on the screen clear the interval.

+   >Exercise 2
+   >
+   >Write a function that displays every second that has passed on the page since it was opened.
+The display should be refreshed every second.
+If 60 seconds are elapsed, write "a minute has passed", then "2 minutes have passed" (for 120 seconds and more), etc.

+   > Exercise 3 - Whack-A-Mole (bonus)
+   >
+   > Whack-A-Mole
+   >
+   > Let's create a simple Whack-A-Mole clone.
+   >
+   > The goal of this traditional game is to prevent "moles" from coming out the ground with a hammer.
+Every second a new "mole" appears and you'll have to click on it to gently tell her to go back into the soil where it belongs.
+The game doesn't have to picture moles, or animal cruelty you can simply display circle `<div>`s to begin with.
+Everytime you click on a mole, your score increases.
+   >
+   > If you'd like to spice things up, you can create an increasing difficulty by reducing the timeframe in which the mole appears.

 Enjoy checking what I've done so far! o/